 Built by generations of evolving owners & stakeholders means low consistency between successively built sections

-Infrastructure upgrades treated pragmatically; there's usually something more spectacular to work (like those fountains!) on than improving the sewer or airflow
+Infrastructure upgrades treated pragmatically; there's usually something more spectacular to work (like fountains) on than improving the sewer or airflow

-Upgrading infrastructure is resource-intensive, requiring immense coordination between teams
+Upgrading infrastructure is resource-intensive, requiring large-scale coordination between teams

 A bootstrapped, or "lifestyle business" castle is one that is constructed by a small handful of people.
-Since they are operating on limited resources, the time to complete the work often happens over a very long time period.
-They creators tend to have a deep personal need for the project, as evidenced by their tendency to work on a lifestyle project for a substantial fraction of their lifespan.
+Since they are operating on limited resources, their construction happens over an extended time period.
+They creators tend to have a deep personal need for the project, as evidenced by their tendency to work on it for a substantial fraction of their lifespan.
 A castle like Neuschwanstein is an analog for companies like Honeybadger or GitClear: the founders created it to serve their own needs, and the project tends to occupy their imagination whether they're on the clock or not.

 Neuschwanstein Castle was principally driven by a single architect from 1859 through 1886.
 It was first sketched in a diary, and its construction didn't end until its creator's life did.

 A castle like this will never be mistaken for Versailles.
-There is nary a golden toilet to be found across its broad expanse.
-In lieu of a gold-plated loo, it differentiates instead on efficiency & novelty:
+There is nary a golden toilet to be found across its broad expanse 😢.
+In lieu of a gold loo, it differentiates on novelty and efficiency:

 Aesthetically a grab bag based on the tastes of founders.
 Bends toward "antiquated but functional" on long-term horizon